beadeoliveira/EquityModel/README.md

-# Equity Model
+# Equity Selection Model

-Thank you for taking the time to examine my Equity Model!
+Thank you for taking the time to examine my Equity Selection Model!

 Please follow the instructions below to run the code: